-The A. W. Wright Laboratory,

-home to a broad research program in nuclear, particle, and astrophysics, offers state-of-the-art facilities for research on neutrinos and dark matter, including the study of neutrino properties, searches for dark matter particles and the origin of matter-antimatter asymmetry, and related topics in the physics of weakly interacting particles and fields.
+Awarded a prestigious Hertz Fellowship at the end of her senior year, Lawrence is now a doctoral student in Atomic, Molecular, and Optical Physics at MIT.
+Katherine Lawrence did her research at Yale's A.W.
+Wright Laboratory.
+Home to a broad research program in nuclear, particle, and astrophysics, it offers state-of-the-art facilities for research on neutrinos and dark matter, including the study of neutrino properties, searches for dark matter particles and the origin of matter-antimatter asymmetry, and related topics in the physics of weakly interacting particles and fields.